HariniRavichandranM/Superstore-SQL-and-Python-Analystics/README.md

 ## Python Visualizations

-Used `Pandas`, `Matplotlib`, `Seaborn`, and `Plotly` for:
+Used `Pandas`, `Matplotlib`, `Seaborn` for:
 - Sales and profit trends over time
 - Category-wise sales distribution
-- Customer segmentation by region and segment
+- Number of orders by region and state
-- Repeat vs. new customers
 - Heatmaps and bar plots for region vs sales
+- Line chart for monthly sales and profit trends
+- Pie chart for Sales by Customer Segments

 ---